 The release often consists of a handle with a two-stage release button.
-If you press it halfway, the autofocus and light meter of the camera are activated and the camera focuses on the subject and measures for the correct exposure settings.
+Once you press it halfway, the autofocus and light meter of the camera are activated and the camera focuses on the subject and measures for the correct exposure settings.
 If you press it completely, the camera shutter will be triggered.

-If the connecting cable hangs loose, no triggering movements of the photographer will be transferred to the camera.
+When the connecting cable hangs loose, no triggering movements of the photographer will be transferred to the camera.
 You are however limited to the maximum cable length when recording.

 Infrared shutter release